 In order to avoid clashes with club responsibilities, sessions will take place during national team breaks according to the international match calendar.
 This will offer participants the maximum chance of attending the sessions.
 Furthermore, with a lot of information to take in during the sessions, the time frame chosen provides the participants with enough time to digest the information and prepare for the next gathering.

 It is recommended that participants study the topics and prepare for the sessions beforehand, as this will better prepare them for the sessions and enable them to raise any questions they may have on the topics.
-The CMP team will provide participants with resources, pre-readings and information through the use of a LinkedIn group and via the online platform, which can be studied outside of the sessions.
+The CMP team will provide participants with resources, pre-readings and information through a LinkedIn group and via the online platform, which can be studied outside of the sessions.

-The idea behind the light academic partnership with the Stockholm Business School (SBS) was to further enhance the academic content of the programme.
+The idea behind the academic partnership with Stockholm Business School (SBS) was to further enhance the academic content of the programme.
 Furthermore, SBS will assist ECA in providing the most suitable and experienced speakers, both academic and practitioner, for the sessions.
 SBS will also be present during the sessions and will assist the ECA CMP team on additional panels or moderate group work.

 SBS was involved in the production of the Club Management Guide and provided a good level of collaboration, support and experience, which further strengthened the relationship with ECA.